Restaurant Lingo: 22 Terms You Need to Know

 1. 2-top, 4-top, etc.

+What is 2-top and 4-top?
 This is the number of guests seated at a table.
-A 2-top has 2 people, a 4-top has 4 — you get the gist.
+A two top table has 2 people, a four top table has 4—you get the gist.
 The host will usually use this term when telling a server the table or section they’re working has been sat with new guests.

 In a sentence: “I just sat you with a 4-top on the patio.”